AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-there-are-no-commands-defined-in-the-cache-namespace-error.md

 ### Cause

 The **core_config_data** table contains configurations for a store ID or website ID that no longer exists in the database.
-This occurs when you have imported a database backup from another instance/environment, and the configurations for those scopes remain in the database though the associated store(s)/website(s) were deleted.
+This occurs when you have imported a database backup from another instance/environment, and the configurations for those scopes remain in the database though the associated store(s)/website(s) have been deleted.

 ### Solution